Superconformal surfaces in four dimensions: Introduction and summary

 A conformal defect generically preserves conformal invariance along its profile and rotations in the orthogonal directions.
-The preserved symmetry is sufficient to constrain the kinematics of defect correlators, reducing the dynamical information to a set of defect CFT data \cite{Billo:2016cpy}.
-Their allowed values are further constrained by a large collection of crossing relations involving bulk, defect, and mixed correlators and the long term goal of the defect bootstrap program is to put stringent bounds on the space of consistent defects.
+The spectrum splits into defect and bulk operators.
+Correlation functions involving only the former are constrained by the residual symmetry in the same way as for a lower dimensional CFT (notice, however, that the exchange of energy with the bulk prevents the presence of a conserved stress energy tensor).
+In particular, one can take the OPE of defect operators inside correlation functions until reaching the only defect operator with non-vanishing one-point function, i.e. the defect identity.
+The latter corresponds to the empty defect and its one-point function is given by the defect expectation value.
+To fully characterize a conformal defect, however, one needs to include interactions with the bulk degrees of freedom.
+One-point functions of bulk operators and bulk to defect couplings are then added to the defect spectrum and OPE coefficients to describe the full set of defect CFT data \cite{Billo:2016cpy}.
+Their allowed values are further constrained by crossing relations involving bulk, defect, and mixed correlators and the long term goal of the defect bootstrap program is to put stringent bounds on the space of consistent defects.
 In this context, numerical techniques can be directly applied to correlation functions of defect operators \cite{Gaiotto:2013nva,Liendo:2018ukf,Gimenez-Grau:2019hez}, however, the naive application fails if one wishes to study correlation functions that probe the bulk to defect couplings.
 In this case, one of the OPE channels lacks the positivity required for the numerical tools to apply.\footnote{An alternative approach to study the crossing equations that does not rely on positivity has been applied to the case of defect CFTs in \cite{Gliozzi:2015qsa,Gliozzi:2016cmg}.
 In this approach one does an extreme truncation of the CFT spectrum to find approximate solutions to the crossing equations.
 By contrast with the numerical bootstrap one does not get rigorous bounds on the CFT data, but rather estimates with unknown errors.
 See also \cite{Hogervorst:2017kbj,Rastelli:2017ecj,Lemos:2017vnx,Mazac:2018biw,Bissi:2018mcq,Liendo:2019jpu} for progress in analytical approaches to defect CFTs.} As such, the task of obtaining non-perturbative information on these couplings is harder than in the case of CFTs without defects, and has only been studied in the case of boundaries where positivity was assumed \cite{Liendo:2012hy}.
 Supersymmetry gives us additional tools for constraining the dynamics of defect CFTs and this is the approach we will use in this paper.